Bayesian MISE convergence rates of Polya urn based density estimators: asymptotic comparisons and choice of prior parameters: Convergence of the posterior expectation of the competing models to the true distribution

-The following result asserts that the density estimators of both EW and SB converge to the same model, so that $\mu^*(y)=\theta^*(y)$ for every $y$. \begin{theorem} The models of EW and SB converge to the same distribution.
+In order to make asymptotic comparisons between the models of EW and SB, first it is necessary to ensure than both are consistent estimators of the same true density.
+The following theorem, proved in Section S-2.3 of the supplement, show that this is indeed the case. \begin{theorem} The models of EW and SB converge to the same distribution.
 In other words, for every $y$, $\mu^*(y)=\theta^*(y)$, where $\mu^*(y)$ is given in Theorem \ref{theorem:expec_ew} and $\theta^*(y)$ is given in Theorem \ref{theorem:sb_expectation}. \end{theorem}

-\begin{proof} See Section S-3.5 of the supplement. \end{proof}
+\begin{proof} See Section S-2.3 of the supplement. \end{proof}

-We strengthen our convergence results given by Theorems \ref{theorem:expec_ew} and \ref{theorem:sb_expectation} by obtaining the orders of the $MISE$ of the density estimators given by (\ref{eq:ew_prior_pred}) and (\ref{eq:sb_model}).
-In fact, Theorems \ref{theorem:expec_ew} and \ref{theorem:sb_expectation} are directly related to the bias of the $MISE$ which can be broken up into a variance part and a bias part.
+We strengthen our convergence results given by Theorems \ref{theorem:expec_ew} and \ref{theorem:sb_expectation} by obtaining the orders of the $MISE$ of the models given by (\ref{eq:ew_prior_pred}) and (\ref{eq:sb_model}).
+As already mentioned, Theorems \ref{theorem:expec_ew} and \ref{theorem:sb_expectation} are directly related to the bias of the $MISE$ which can be broken up into a variance part and a bias part.